Chi Atienza: Election

 Atienza originally planned to run for a seat in the Manila City Council from the fifth district under Mayor Honey Lacuna's Asenso Manileño ticket for the 2025 Manila local elections.
-However, she was later selected by former mayor Isko Moreno to be his vice mayoral running mate for the election due to his brother Ali backout for running.
+However, she was later named by former mayor Isko Moreno to be his vice mayoral running mate for the election, replacing her brother Ali, who backed out before he could file his candidacy.
 She was also sworn in as one of the new members of Moreno's party, Aksyon Demokratiko.

 Alongside Moreno, she won the election in a landslide victory, defeating incumbent Yul Servo.
-She became the third woman to be elected to the office, after Carmen Planas and Honey Lacuna.
+She became the third woman to hold the post, after Carmen Planas (who was appointed) and Honey Lacuna (the first to be elected).

 Tenure

+Atienza joins Councilor Joaquin Domagoso (right) and his father Mayor Isko Moreno (center), as the latter addresses the Manila Police District at their headquarters in Ermita, Manila.

 Atienza began her term as the 35th vice mayor of Manila on June 30, 2025.

 Personal life

 Atienza was married to Von Valdepeñas, a former one-term councilor of Los Baños, Laguna.
 They have three children together.

-She had owned a clothing store named Nullah, which was located in Bel-Air, Makati as of 2005.
+She had owned a clothing store named Nullah, which is located in Bel-Air, Makati, as of 2005.